AdobeDocs/journey-optimizer.en/help/using/email/email-opt-out.md

 With Adobe Journey Optimizer, you can configure your email surface settings with an auto-generated one-click unsubscribe URL and mailto address in the email header, or include a one-click opt-out URL in your email body: when a recipient clicks the one-click opt-out link, recipient's unsubscribe request is processed accordingly.

->[!AVAILABILITY]
->
->One-click Unsubscribe URL Header will be available in Adobe Journey Optimizer starting June 3, 2024.
->

 Depending on the email client, and the [email surface unsubscription settings](email-settings.md#list-unsubscribe), clicking the unsubscribe link in the email header can have the following impacts:

 * When the **Mailto (unsubscribe)** feature is enabled by you, the unsubscribe request is sent to the default unsubscribe address based on the subdomain created by you.